Author: Greg H

 The list of countries of people I have met continues to grow.
 Today I met my first Italian and Croatian.
 I’ve now met people from 18 different countries.

 I arrived at the village of Vila Verde almost 90 minutes before my check in time.
-Since there hadn’t been a place to stop for lunch along the way, I found a café near my hostel and had a delicious lunch of roasted chicken, baked potatoes, rice, and salad for a fixed price meal also included a beer and pudding for dessert (€10.50).
+Since there hadn’t been a place to stop for lunch along the way, I found a café near my hostel and had a delicious lunch of roasted chicken, baked potatoes, rice, and salad.
+The fixed price meal also included a beer and pudding for dessert (€10.50).

 When I reached the hostel, I felt I had died and gone to heaven.
 This is the loveliest place I’ve stayed on this Camino and quite frankly in a very long time anywhere.